AngheloAlf/drmario64/README.md

 ## License

 This repository is licensed under the [MIT license](LICENSE), except for

-- files which declare a different license, and
+* files which declare a different license, and
-- folders that have their own `LICENSE` file.
+* folders that have their own `LICENSE` file.

 In such cases that license takes precedence.

 In particular, the `src/` folder is licensed under the [CC0 license](src/LICENSE).

+### Small note

+Besides the official licensing of the repo, the decomp team prefers that this codebase was not used to build binaries targetting non MIPS machines.